 The women of Baddesley Clinton

 2018 saw the centenary of Women’s Suffrage when many women were at last given the vote.
-The National Trust is celebrating this anniversary with a new programme called ‘Women and Power’.
-We hope that this programme will shine a light on women’s history at our places, giving a presence and profile to women’s stories throughout history, and creating a legacy of research and interpretation to benefit future audiences.
+The National Trust celebrated the anniversary with a programme of installations and exhibitions called ‘Women and Power’ to shine a light on women’s history at our places, giving a presence and profile to women’s stories throughout history, and creating a legacy of research and interpretation to benefit future audiences.
 Here at Baddesley we are keeping our displays for another year so that you can still find out about our four amazing women.

 Baddesley Clinton has been a haven and a refuge for many people over the last five hundred years, but our stories have often been told from a male perspective, with their female counterparts resigned to the footnotes or margins of history.

 Yet, Baddesley Clinton has been home to many female residents in its long, rich history.
 Women that have brought about great change to or for the property, have stared defiantly in the face of convention and broken boundaries in the bravery of their approaches in both big and small ways.
 Despite the centuries they are united unwittingly by their activism, their faith and their fight for voice.
 Their contributions should be recognised; their efforts celebrated as powerful partners on the historic stage.

 - Anne Vaux, a loyal Catholic whose determination to adhere to her faith in an age of religious and political turmoil led her to great danger, yet she survived against all odds.

 - Bridget Ferrers, who suffered financially for her religion and challenged perceived injustices in the courts, taking on Parliament as well as her quarrelsome sons.

 - Lady Georgiana Chatterton, well-educated and well-travelled, who applied her curious nature of self-discovery to uneasy religious conversion and who spoke out through her writing.

 - Rebecca Dering, confident religious convert, who painted for the glorification of God and Baddesley, whilst discovering her voice in widowhood.